kalibera/rchk/doc/SINGULARITY.md

 ## Building an rchk container image

-The `singularity.def` file includes a singularity definition file for building a singularity container image based on Ubuntu 17.04 and the LLVM-4.0 and corresponding WLLVM toolchains.
+The `singularity.def` file includes a singularity definition file for building a singularity container image based on Ubuntu 18.04 and the LLVM-6.0.
 Singularity containers may be built as single files or, for experimentation, sandbox directories.

 Note!
 If you're running on Red Hat or CentOS, you'll need the `debootstrap`
 program: `sudo yum install debootstrap`.
 See the Singularity documentation for